clusterit/orca/README.md

 (please accept the server key; you can change it via `orcaman`):
 ```
 ssh -A -p 2022 usc@192.168.0.21@localhost
+usc@192.168.0.21@localhost's password:
 ```
-but the gateway denies access:
+but the gateway denies access and prompts for a password (which will also not be accepted):

 ```
 2015/04/18 16:55:48 [DEBUG] remote: 127.0.0.1:55746: cannot fetch key for user 'usc@192.168.0.21': HTTP 404: {"error":"entity could not be found"}
 2015/04/18 16:55:48 [DEBUG] remote: 127.0.0.1:55746: cannot fetch key for user 'usc@192.168.0.21': HTTP 404: {"error":"entity could not be found"}